ruddyscent/SC-Help-Converter/README.md

 # SC-Help-Converter

-Help Migration Script of 'Symbolic Computing Package for Mathematica.'
+Help Migration Script of 'Symbolic Computing Package for Mathematica.' for Mathematica 9 and above

 Symbolic Computing Package for Mathematica (SCPM) is a third party package for Wolfram Mathematica.
 SCPM has a homepage, http://symbcomp.gist.ac.kr/ and you can find the download and installation instructions.
 It provides a quite complete set of functions to manupulate and evaluate equations.
 Though SCPM provides a good user documents, it uses the old-styled help platform which is called a 'Help Browser.'